-There have been substantial modelling advances since AR5, with most sea-level projections corresponding to one of three categories: 1) central-range projections, combining scenario-conditional probability distributions for the different contributions to estimate a central range under different scenarios; 2) probabilistic projections, which explicitly consider outcomes for a wide range of likelihoods, including low-likelihood high-impact outcomes, and 3) semi-empirical projections, based on statistical relationships between past GMSL changes and climate variables, which now calibrate individual contributions and are consistent with physical-model based estimates (Chapter 9, Section 9.6.3).
+There have been substantial modelling advances since AR5, with most sea level projections corresponding to one of three categories: (i) central-range projections, combining scenario-conditional probability distributions for the different contributions to estimate a central range under different scenarios; (ii) probabilistic projections, which explicitly consider outcomes for a wide range of likelihoods, including low-likelihood, high-impact outcomes; and (iii) semi-empirical projections, based on statistical relationships between past GMSL changes and climate variables, which now calibrate individual contributions and are consistent with physical-model based estimates (Section 9.6.3).

-Based on the assessment of the latest modelling information (see Figure 4.2d and Chapter 9, Section 9.6.3), we conclude that under the SSP3-7.0, the likely range of GMSL change averaged over 2081–2100 relative to 1995–2014 is 0.46–0.74 m.
+Based on the assessment of the latest modelling information (Figure 4.2d and Section 9.6.3), we conclude that under the SSP3-7.0, the likely range of GMSL change averaged over 2081–2100 relative to 1995–2014 is 0.46–0.74 m.
 Under SSP1-2.6, the likely range over the long-term is 0.30–0.54 m.
 Further, in SSP2-4.5, SSP3-7.0, and SSP5-8.5, the rise in GMSL is projected to accelerate over the 21st century.
-A detailed assessment of the processes contributing to these projected rises and accelerations in GMSL, together with a comparison to AR5 and SROCC, can be found in Chapter 9, Section 9.6.3.
+A detailed assessment of the processes contributing to these projected rises and accelerations in GMSL, together with a comparison to AR5 and SROCC, can be found in Chapter 9 (Section 9.6.3).
 Projected changes in the thermosteric component of GMSL beyond 2300 are assessed in Section 4.7.1.